Build an easy outdoor pallet chair anyone can make! – Part 1

 View authentic coffee sacks on Ebay HERE

-Using burlap sacks for covers
+Using burlap sacks for pallet chair covers

 Burlap coffee bean sacks are a great no-sew upholstery!
 And they look rustically appropriate with pallet furniture too!